noahc3/COMP4350/README.md

     - Then I should see my feed get sorted and organized in accordance with the selections
   - Priority: Low
   - Points: 10
-- As a user, I want to be able to collapse the sidebar so I have more screen space
-  - Acceptance Criteria
-    - Given I am a user
-    - When I click into my home page and click the arrow on the menu
-    - Then the menu should collapse
-  - Priority: Low
-  - Points: 8

 **Spool Suggestions**
 - As a user I want to have spools suggested to me based on my interests so that I can subscribe to new spools